mstksg/inCode/copy/entries/nixify-blog.md

     don't change will not need to be re-built.
 6. If step 4 completes, automatically push the derivation's outputs to the *gh-pages* branch.
-7. Establish two *local development environments* that nix can set up for us:
+7. Establish *local development environments* that nix can set up for us:
     1. Haskell development -- with haskell language server, cabal for intermediate building, etc.
+    2. Purescript development -- I've structured each interactive blog post's purescript source as its own spago project, so we actually need to generate a separate development environment (with purescript language server, etc.) for each project.
+I don't expect to be working on more than one at a given time.
     2.  *Writing* -- with the hakyll binary available for intermediate caching for fast builds and updates, and the *purescript* compiler available for fast compilation for the scripts driving interactive blog posts.